davewsmith/nginx-uwsgi-flask-starter/README.md

 This was developed on a laptop running Ubuntu 14.04.

-Building the VM requires virtualbox and Vagrant
+Building the VM requires VirtualBox and Vagrant

     sudo apt-get install virtualbox